JMiahMan1/SumApp/README.md

 # SumApp – GCP Infrastructure with Terraform CDK (TypeScript)

 This project sets up foundational cloud infrastructure for a simple web application using Terraform CDK with TypeScript.
-The goal was to demonstrate secure provisioning of compute and database resources in Google Cloud Platform (GCP) while limiting scope to 2 hours, per the Couchsurfing Cloud Engineer coding exercise.
+The goal was to provision compute and database resources in Google Cloud Platform (GCP) while limiting scope to 2 hours, per the Couchsurfing Cloud Engineer coding exercise.

 ---